/ tool-comparisons / Supabase vs Turso for Solo Developers

 Feature Supabase Turso

-Type Backend-as-a-service with PostgreSQL Edge-hosted SQLite built on libSQL
+Type Backend-as-a-service on PostgreSQL (new projects on PG15, PG17 opt-in now) Edge-hosted SQLite built on libSQL

 Learning Curve Easy Easy